Terms Conditions And Regulations 2021-2022 Academic Year

 CHANGE OF CAMPUS REGISTRATION

-An upper-class student attending a University campus who is planning a change of campus (COC) to Brandywine may submit a request for a HFS Contract through eLiving during the established contract process timeline.
-The student must initiate the change of campus process at his or her current campus.
+An upper-class student attending a University campus who is planning a change of campus (COC) to Brandywine may submit a request for an HFS Contract through eLiving during the established contract process timeline.
+The student must initiate the change of campus process at their current campus.
 If the change of campus to Brandywine is not approved, it is the student’s responsibility to contact the Housing and Food Services Office to cancel the Brandywine HFS Contract.
-There is no penalty fee to cancel a HFS Contract if the student is not eligible for a change of campus.
+There is no penalty fee to cancel an HFS Contract if the student is not eligible for a change of campus.

-If a student’s University academic records reflect a campus other than Brandywine after July 1, his or her room assignment will be changed to “Space Reserved” until the change of campus is approved.
+If a student’s University academic records reflect a campus other than Brandywine after July 1, their room assignment will be changed to “Space Reserved” until the change of campus is approved.
 The student will then be assigned to either a regular or supplemental housing room, whichever is available.
-If the change of campus to Brandywine is not approved, and the student does not notify the Housing and Food Services Office prior to arrival day, the student’s HFS Contract will be canceled and the student will forfeit the $100 housing deposit.
+If the change of campus to Brandywine is not approved, and the student does not notify the Housing and Food Services Office prior to arrival day, the student’s HFS Contract will be cancelled and the student will forfeit the $100 housing deposit.

 Unless a student requests an extension of the arrival period by contacting the Housing and Food Services Office, the University is not obligated to hold a specific room assignment later than 5:00 p.m. on the first day of classes.
 If a student arrives after that time, the student must accept other available accommodations, whether in regular or supplemental housing, and will remain obligated to the HFS Contract and for paying for the full room and board charges if enrolled at the University.